rdesingraj/solenis-demo-internal/README.md

 Updating to feature - this will include patch to the Jira ID Updating to feature - this will include patch to the Jira ID

-Release changes from feature branch to release
+Release changes from feature/merge-back1.0 branch to release